Crypto accounting

 Discover more actionable insights from finance and operations professionals at leading Web3 companies, DAOs, and Foundations by downloading our Web3 CFO Guide.

-Accounting for crypto assets remains a highly-debated topic among bookkeepers and investors today.
+Accounting for digital assets remains a highly-debated topic among bookkeepers and investors today, especially in crypto world.

 While innovation in the crypto space progresses rapidly, accounting standard setters have struggled to keep pace.
 Current accounting standards had not been written with crypto assets in mind, and therefore, one must look at the existing accounting standards and apply a principles-based approach.